winitzki/CocoaJoin/README.md

 Four tests pass, including a test that does not use macros.

-Throwing a fatal exception at runtime if the user injects a molecule that has not been defined as input molecule for a reaction.
+The library will throw a fatal exception at runtime if the user injects a molecule that has not been defined as input molecule for a reaction.

 Added a test to make sure that background reactions have been scheduled even if the thread is blocked immediately after injecting some slow molecules.